danoliver1/DJO.Reporting/README.md

 * More unit tests
 * Improved StructureMap integration for easier set up
 * Add ability to format columns in CSV file.
 I.e. for a decimal the developer may want to format the number to two decimal places.

-## Set up

-### In an MVC web project using StructureMap 4.x
-This package contains a StructureMap 4.x registry making set up very simple when used in a StructureMap 4.x solution.
-The registry needs to be registered in `IoC.cs` (`c.AddRegistry<ReportingRegistry>();`).

-### In any project using an IoC container
-All concrete implementations of `IReportSerializer` and `IColumnFormatter` need to be registered.
-The concrete implemenation of `IReportGenerator` needs to be registered - preferably as a singleton.